keirthana/anbox-cloud-docs/howto/install-appliance/setup-oidc/landing.md

 * The issuer URL
 * The client ID
-* (Optional) The audience URL, required by some providers.

 To set up your identity provider and retrieve the required values, follow the guide below based on the identity provider you are using: